jy3736/hdl2023fall-pub/week05/ex02/README.md

-## Exercise 1: Verilog Comparator Module (cmp4)
+## Exercise 2: Verilog Odd Number Detector (isodd)

-You are tasked with simulating a Verilog module named cmp4 that serves as a 4-bit binary comparator.
-This module takes two 4-bit inputs, a and b, and produces three outputs, gt, eq, and lt, indicating the comparison results between a and b.
+You are tasked with simulating a Verilog module named isodd that serves as an odd number detector.
+This module takes a 4-bit input a and produces a single output x, which indicates whether the input number is odd or even.

-The comparison results are defined as follows:
+The functionality of the isodd module is defined as follows:
-- gt (Greater Than): This output is asserted (1) when a is greater than b.
-- eq (Equal To): This output is asserted (1) when a is equal to b.
+- The output x is asserted (1) when the least significant bit (LSB) of the input a is 1, indicating that the input number is odd.
-- lt (Less Than): This output is asserted (1) when a is less than b.
+- The output x is de-asserted (0) when the LSB of the input a is 0, indicating that the input number is even.

-Your task is to create a Verilog testbench for the cmp4 module to verify its functionality.
-The testbench should provide various test cases to cover different comparison scenarios and should display the results of the comparisons at each simulation step.
+Your task is to create a Verilog testbench for the isodd module to verify its functionality.
+The testbench should provide various test cases to cover different scenarios of odd and even numbers and should display the results accordingly.

 *Verify your solution locally.*
 ```
-$ iverilog -o ex01 testbench.v
+$ iverilog -o ex02 testbench.v
-$ ./ex01
+$ ./ex02
+VCD info: dumpfile isodd_tb.vcd opened for output.
-                   0  0  0 0 1 0
+                   0 0000 0
-                  10  2  4 0 0 1
+                  10 0100 0
-                  20  8  1 1 0 0
+                  20 0001 1
-                  30  0  9 0 0 1
+                  30 1001 1
-                  40  6  3 1 0 0
+                  40 0011 1
 ...
 Omitted for the sake of conciseness...
 ...
-                 930  1  2 0 0 1
-                 940  7 14 0 0 1
-                 950  6 13 0 0 1
+                 950 1101 1
-                 960  3  9 0 0 1
+                 960 1001 1
-                 970  1 15 0 0 1
+                 970 1111 1
-                 980 13  3 1 0 0
+                 980 0011 1
-                 990  8  5 1 0 0
+                 990 0101 1
-                1000  7  8 0 0 1
+                1000 1000 0
 ```

 *Run the testing script to validate your solution.*
 ```
 $ python ../testing.pyc
 Compilation successful.
+VCD info: dumpfile isodd_tb.vcd opened for output.
-                   0  0  0 0 1 0
+                   0 0000 0
-                  10  2  4 0 0 1
+                  10 0100 0
-                  20  8  1 1 0 0
+                  20 0001 1
-                  30  0  9 0 0 1
+                  30 1001 1
-                  40  6  3 1 0 0
+                  40 0011 1
 ...
 Omitted for the sake of conciseness...
 ...
+                 950 1101 1

-                 960  3  9 0 0 1
+                 960 1001 1
-                 970  1 15 0 0 1
+                 970 1111 1
-                 980 13  3 1 0 0
+                 980 0011 1
-                 990  8  5 1 0 0
+                 990 0101 1
-                1000  7  8 0 0 1
+                1000 1000 0

 Test PASSED.
 ```